 This course involves the study of administrative and organizational knowledge essential to the professional practice.
 Students are exposed to issues such as changes in the health care environment; managed care and reimbursement.
 The course also addresses issues in bioethics; legal aspects of physical therapy; technology; program planning and marketing.
 The course integrates professional concepts and reinforces professional competencies.
-3 credits.
+3 sem. hrs., 3 crs.